Azores as Athena as seen leaving IJmuiden at the 6th of august 2011, one year before the collapse of Classic International Cruises.

 At the end of 2012, Classic International Cruises was declared bankrupt, a few months after the owner of the line died.
 The ships of the company were arrested in port, including Athena.
 At that time, it was 68 years after she was launched and nobody expected that she would be picked up by another line.
 The only option seemed to be the beaches of India.
 Great was the surprise, when a Portugese named Rui Alegre seemed to have bought the former Classic International ships, with the exception of Princess Daphne.
 He was going to form a new venture from the beginning of 2013 onwards under the name of Portuscale Cruises, based at Lisbon, Portugal.
 There was some sceptism, but the rebuilding of the ships took up very well and new names were given to all exept the Funchal.
 Her name and history had been always close to Portugal, of course.
 For Portuscale, Athena recieved the new name of Azores and she was totally refreshed for her new owner and now she looks almost smarter then ever.
 Azores was chartered by her new owners to Ambiente, a German tour operator who earlier chartered ships from Classic International.
 For them, it was planned to sail northern European cruises from march 10th 2014 onwards untill november of that same year.
 Her first cruise was be a re-positioning cruise from Lisbon to Bremerhaven.
 Sadly, due to low bookings, two of her first cruises had to be cancelled and from the 6th of june onwards, the charter was ended totally because of low bookings.
 The ship was delivered back to Portuscale, and was afterwards chartered to the British-based CMV Cruises from the beginning of 2015 onwards.
 Sadly, the Portuscale venture seemed to be a short one as the company ended its operations in 2015.
 In service for CMV, Azores lost her Portuscale colours at her funnel, as it was repainted with the new CMV logo on a white background.
 CMV used the ship for European cruises throughout 2015, but at the end of the 2015 season, it seemed that she was now more or less controlled by CMV as Portuscale was in severe financial trouble.
 The ship was renamed Astoria, in line with the Transocean Tours ship Astor, also owned by CMV, and sub-chartered out to Rivages au Monde.
 This French company used the ship for sixteen European cruises throughout 2016, from may 11th onwards.
 The name Astoria was of course earlier used for the sistership of Astor, now sailing for Saga Cruises as Saga Pearl II.

 Nice fact is that untill 2015, still two former Svenska Amerika liners were in operation.
 Next to the 1946-built Stockholm, also the 1965-built Kungsholm was still sailing.
 As Veronica, the latter was beached at Alang, India in late 2015 leaving only her almost twenty year older sister to keep the memory of the Swedish line physicly alive.
+In Sweden, an initiative is there now to revive the SAL-name and a design has been made for a new ship based on the Kungsholm.
+They have their own website, reachable via this link.

-Azores is shown above when she departed IJmuiden during her first voyage under her new name.
+Azores is shown above when she departed IJmuiden during her first voyage under this name.
 Although she sailed under charter for the German company Ambiente, she sports the colours of the fleet of Portuscale Cruises, her new owner and the successor of Classic Internatonal Cruises.
 The picture was taken on the 2nd of april 2014.